 Antenna efficiency (η),

-Ground wave propagation curves for frequencies between 10kHz and 30MHz” as given in the current ITU-R P.368-7 applicable at 300 kHz, (Refs.
+Ground wave propagation curves for frequencies between 10kHz and 30MHz as applicable at 300 kHz as given in ITU-R P.368-7, (Refs.
 X)

-Ground conductivity along the propagation path as provided in ITU-R P.832-2 “World atlas of ground conductivities”,
+Ground conductivity along the propagation path as provided in ITU-R P.832-2 “World atlas of ground conductivities” (ref),

 Fading due to skywave propagation of the station’s signal: At night the field strength at every point in the coverage should be not less than that specified at the nominal range for at least 95% of the time.
 Night-time field strengths may be calculated in accordance with references 8, 9 & 10,